mrkkrp/markkarpov.com/tutorial/megaparsec.md

 documented, so in this section we will not repeat the documentation, instead we are going to write a simple but fully functional expression parser.

-Let us start by defining a data type representing expression as [AST][ast]:
+Let's start by defining a data type representing an expression as [AST][ast]:

 ```haskell
 data Expr